Bounds for standard $L$-functions: Introduction

 \subsubsection{Bilinear forms estimates}

-We record an informal statement of the ``bilinear forms'' estimate given by \cite[Thm 15.1]{2020arXiv201202187N}, the proof of which relies ultimately upon the volume estimates \cite[\S16--17]{2020arXiv201202187N} whose relevance was first observed by S. Marshall.
+We record an informal statement of the ``bilinear forms'' estimate given by \cite[Thm 15.1]{2020arXiv201202187N}.
+The proof of that estimate relies ultimately upon the volume bound established in \cite[\S16--17]{2020arXiv201202187N}, a special case of which was established independently by Marshall \cite[Prop 6.2]{2023arXiv2309.16667}.
 Fix a compact neighborhood $\mathcal{H}$ of the identity element in $H$.
 Let $\Psi_1$ and $\Psi_2$ be measurable functions, supported on $\mathcal{H}$, with $\Psi_2$ satisfying the approximate equivariance condition

 Let $g \in G$ be ``not too close to $H Z$.''
 Then

 The factor $T^{-1/2}$ improves upon what one might regard as the ``trivial estimate'' obtained by omitting that factor.
 We refer to \cite[\S1.5.3--1.5.7, \S2.9--2.11]{2020arXiv201202187N} for an extended discussion of such estimates.